 - A diverse program with activities from all SPICES areas.

-- The Crew executive should meet at least quarterly to discus issues of importance of the Crew.
+- The Unit executive should meet at least quarterly to discus issues of importance of the Unit.

-- If a Crew satisfies these criteria for the awarding of the QRA, the application for the award, along with the appropriate documentation needs to be presented to their respective Branch Rover Council.
+- If a Unit satisfies these criteria for the awarding of the QRA, the application for the award, along with the appropriate documentation needs to be presented to their respective Branch Rover Council.